DOC Access Act gains Senate companion

-With more support than ever, the AOA-backed Dental and Optometric Care (DOC) Access Act (H.R.1385) was reintroduced on March 7 in the U.S. House by Reps.
+With more support than ever, the DOC Access Act (H.R.1385) was reintroduced on March 7 in the U.S. House by Reps.
 Buddy Carter, R-Ga., and Yvette Clarke, D-N.Y.
+And on May 3, Sens.
+Joe Manchin, D-W.V., and Kevin Cramer, R-N.D., introduced S. 1424.
 AOA priority legislation, the DOC Access Act has made steady progress through Congress since its original introduction in 2015.
-Introduction of Senate companion legislation is expected soon as is further public support from patient advocacy groups calling on Congress to take action.

 Each year, tens of millions of Americans rely on local doctors of optometry for their comprehensive vision and eye health care needs.
 Many patients are covered for this essential care through a combination of health plan and supplemental vision plan.
 Special legal treatment for and a lack of competition among vision plans has led to costly mandates being forced on patients and their doctors—higher prices and less access to care for patients while doctors face the tough choice of providing needed care to neighbors or keeping their practices viable.